-Jim Devellano enters his 35th season with the Detroit Red Wings and celebrates his 50th season overall in the National Hockey League in 2016-17.
-His tenure with the Red Wings matches Jack Adams, the legendary general manager credited with building the Red Wings dynasty of the 1950s, as the longest-serving employee in franchise history.
+Jim Devellano enters his 37th season with the Detroit Red Wings and celebrates his 52nd season overall in the National Hockey League in 2018-19.
+His tenure with the Red Wings makes him the longest-serving hockey employee in the history of the team.
 Devellano continues to be a driving force behind Detroit's success, as well as a strong influence in the evolution and improvement of the league itself.
 Devellano can be credited with carefully building Detroit's 1997, 1998, 2002 and 2008 Stanley Cup Championship teams through the Entry Draft, savvy trades and aggressive free agent acquisitions.

 He choreographed the Red Wings' steady rise into the powerful club that has reached the Stanley Cup Final six times and lifted the coveted Cup in triumph four times, giving Devellano his fourth, fifth, sixth and seventh Stanley Cup rings (three with New York Islanders and four with Detroit).

-Devellano is the proud owner of 16 championship rings.
+Devellano is the proud owner of 17 championship rings.
 His impressive collection includes: seven Stanley Cup rings (N.Y.
-Islanders 1980, 1981, 1982 and Detroit 1997, 1998, 2002 and 2008), four Calder Cup championship rings in the American Hockey League with Adirondack (1986, 1989 and 1992) and Grand Rapids (2013), two Adams Cup championship rings in the Central Hockey League (Fort Worth 1978 and Indianapolis 1982), and one Riley Cup championship ring in the East Coast Hockey League (Toledo 1994).
+Islanders 1980, 1981, 1982 and Detroit 1997, 1998, 2002 and 2008), five Calder Cup championship rings in the American Hockey League with Adirondack (1986, 1989 and 1992) and Grand Rapids (2013 and 2017), two Adams Cup championship rings in the Central Hockey League (Fort Worth 1978 and Indianapolis 1982), and one Riley Cup championship ring in the East Coast Hockey League (Toledo 1994).
 Devellano also added a pair of Major League Baseball American League championship rings in 2006 and 2012 while serving as senior vice-president of the Detroit Tigers.

 In addition to his duties as senior vice-president, Devellano serves as the team's alternate on the NHL's Board of Governors.